VirusRushTheater/ComponentCalc/README.md

 * `R1 / (R1 + R2) = 0.8`

 ## Will I update it? ##
 I doubt that I update this project any longer.
-I would like to make it a desktop application because, as the calculations become orders of magnitude more complex the more components you want to include in your calculations, I'd like to use the full power of multiple CPUs and graphic cards to achieve that.
+I would like to make it a desktop application because, as the calculations become orders of magnitude more complex the more components you want to include in your calculations, I'd like to use the full power of multiple CPUs, several threads and graphic cards to achieve that.
 In other words, it would be more suited for a C++ project than a Javascript one.

 However, if you don't need anything too complex, use this instead, it's fitted for that purpose.